Find Your Community Story & Let It Work For You

 We know how to find your story thread.
 That is our specialty.

 Our view is that life as we live it is a very big adventure.
-What you become is not just the outcome of one hero’s journey, but the cumulative effect of many shorter journeys — the chapters that make up the book of your life.
+What you as a community become is not just the outcome of one hero’s journey, but the cumulative effect of many people’s journeys — the chapters that make up the book of your community’s history.

-Finding that story, collaboratively, and putting that story into words enables you to glimpse the forest and:
+Finding that story, collaboratively, and putting that story into words means you will:

-• Become able to talk about yourself in a new, more effective way;
+• Become able to talk about your community in a new, more effective way;

 • Let your purpose shine through to others and attract helpful people;